Ingenjoy/SelectedTopicsOptimization/Chapters/01.Quadratic/notes_quadratic.md

 Quadratic systems are important:
 - Systems close to their maximum can closely be approximated by a quadratic system, studying the minimization of quadratic systems can teach us about minimization of general convex functions.
 - Quadratic systems are important in their own right!
-Many statistical models, graph problems, molecular models etc. can be formulated as quadratic systems!
+Many statistical models, graph problems, molecular models etc. can be formulated as quadratic systems:
+  - least-square minimization problems
+  - inference using multivariate normal distributions
+  - molecular modelling using spring-mass systems
+  - signal recovery

 ## Warming up: one-dimensional quadratic systems